RichardLitt/what-is-richard-doing-now/index.md

 ---
-description: Running in the Pentlands
+description: Going to look for the Ring-billed Gull
 project:
 ---

 What is Richard focusing on?

-## Running in the Pentlands
+## Going to look for the Ring-billed Gull

 {% if page.project %}
   {% assign project = site.data.projects[page.project] %}